Silakbo (album)

 Silakbo (lit.
-'Outburst') is the debut album of Filipino pop rock band Cup of Joe.
+'Outburst') is the debut studio album of the Filipino pop rock band Cup of Joe.
 It was released on January 17, 2025, under Viva Records.
 It won Album of the Year at the Filipino Music Awards 2025.

 Background and release

-Following the released of their EP Patutunguhan (2023), which introduced songs like "Estranghero" (Stranger) and "Tingin" (Look) collaboration with Janine Teñoso, Filipino pop-rock band Cup of Joe began working on their first full-length studio album.
+Following the release of their EP Patutunguhan (2023), which introduced songs like "Estranghero" (Stranger) and "Tingin" (Look) collaboration with Janine Teñoso, Filipino pop-rock band Cup of Joe began working on their first full-length studio album.
 The band announced their debut studio album, Silakbo, in late 2024 and officially released on January 17, 2025, under Viva Records.

 The lead single, "Multo" (Ghost), was released ahead of the album on September 14, 2024.
 To promote Silakbo, Cup of Joe held a two-night concert at the Araneta Coliseum on February 8 and 9, 2025, both of which sold out.
 A regional tour followed, with stops in Davao City (March 22), Cebu City (March 29), and their hometown of Baguio.